Henry W. Grady: Death

-On December 12, 1889, he delivered a speech in Boston at Faneuil Hall, on "The Race Problem in the South".
+On December 12, 1889, Grady delivered a speech in Boston at Faneuil Hall titled "The Race Problem in the South".
 Grady was already ill, and the weather was terrible.
 His health worsened to the point that he barely made it back to Georgia.
 By the time he made it to the depot at Atlanta, he was too exhausted to appreciate the reception prepared for him and had to be shielded from the crowd and escorted home by his physician.

 By December 23, he was diagnosed with pneumonia and died that day at his home in Atlanta.
 He was buried on Christmas Day 1889, first in a friend's crypt at Oakland Cemetery because of family finances.
 His body was re-interred at Westview Cemetery when it opened soon afterward.

 Legacy and honors

 Grady County in Georgia and Oklahoma were named in his honor, as was Grady, Alabama.
 Places in Atlanta named for him include Grady Memorial Hospital, the now-demolished Henry Grady Hotel, and the Henry W. Grady College of Journalism and Mass Communication at the University of Georgia.
 Henry W. Grady High School was renamed in December 2020 to Midtown High School, due to Grady's white supremacist philosophy.

-The city erected a statue in his honor in 1891, which still stands today on Marietta Street in the heart of downtown Atlanta.
+The city erected a statue in his honor in 1891.
+During the 1906 Atlanta race riot, mob members laid the bodies of three of their African-American victims at the base of the statue.
+As of September 2023 the statue still stands on Marietta Street in the heart of downtown Atlanta.
 Other places include Henry Woodfin Grady Elementary School in Tampa, Florida.
 Henry W. Grady Middle School in Houston, Texas, was renamed in 2016.

 In 1931 Grady was the first person inducted into the Georgia Newspaper Hall of Fame, memorialized via a bust by artist Steffen Thomas.
 During World War II the Liberty ship SS Henry W. Grady was built in Brunswick, Georgia and named in his honor.

 Grady's family grave site in Atlanta was desecrated in June 2020.